masonhaines/CS-381-mason-haines/as2/README.md

 # Question
 Can we simplify the problem by remapping camera directions to specific world axes (e.g. W moves along say -Z)?
 Why or why not can we use this simplification in this assignment?

-Yes it is possible. we can simplify th e problem by doing so with the pre made camera perspectives like CameraObj.target and CameraObj.position.
+Yes it is possible. we can simplify the problem by doing so with the pre made camera perspective functions like CameraObj.target and CameraObj.position.
 Using these would give a full access to the camera's functionality in Raylib.
 We would not be able to use this functionality completely on this assignment because each control needs to reflect a direction with the perspective to the camera.